axiom-data-science/portal-docs/overview.rst

 	********************
 	Common Terms Defined
 	********************
 	Common terms used to describe datasets are defined in the below table.
+More information about these terms can be found in the `OOI Glossary <https://oceanobservatories.org/glossary/>`_.

 	.. list-table::
 		:widths: 25 75